canvaspixels/courgette/README.md

 By default all your .feature files will run in parallel to speed up running all your tests.
 This means that across your .feature files your tests should not conflict, i.e. you won't be able to do setup in one feature file such as adding a todo item to your todo app, and teardown in another .feature file such as deleting that same todo item as you'll get a race condition.
 A suggestion is that if you're logging into your app for example that you use a different user account for each .feature file to avoid conflicting.

-If you run `linearise=1 npm run ct` then they won't run in parallel, nor will they if you’re running just one scenario or feature with an @tag.
+If you run `linearise=1 npm run ct` then they won't run in parallel, nor will they if you’re running just one scenario or feature with a @tag.

 `maxInstances: 4` in the conf can be altered depending on how much load your computer can handle.